decentralized-identity/sidetree/docs/protocol.md

 ﻿**Sidetree Protocol Specification**
 ===================================

-This document describes the Sidetree protocol, a specification of the a _DID method_ described in the [_DID specification_](https://w3c-ccg.github.io/did-spec/).
+This document describes the specification of the Sidetree [_DID method_](https://w3c-ccg.github.io/did-spec/).
 Briefly, a _DID method_ is a mechanism for creating unique identifiers and managing metadata (called *DID Documents*) associated with these identifiers without the need for a centralized authority.

 # Overview